Direct Access Barrister

 Commercial

 In my commercial work, I have a wide-ranging practice.
-I defended a production company which was sued for breach of contract and advised clients on bringing an action against a wedding venue.
+I defended a production company, which was sued for breach of contract, and advised clients on bringing an action against a wedding venue.
+I recently advised on a claim brought by one of the UK’s largest charities under the Civil Liability (Contribution) Act 1978 at the High Court.
+I am often asked to advise on matters of company law, including in respect of fiduciary duties and piercing the corporate veil.
 I regularly advise on proposed claims, including in relation to restitution and misrepresentation.
-I recently advised on a large claim brought by one of the UK's largest charities under the Civil Liability (Contribution) Act 1978 at the High Court.
-I am instructed in costs disputes, having represented a pop artist in an application to set aside a default costs certificate, and has also fought cases brought under the Consumer Credit Act.
-I was junior counsel to Jacqueline Perry KC in an appeal at the High Court relating to unjust enrichment and the enforceability of a contract as well as the second appeal at the Court of Appeal.
+I was junior counsel to Jacqueline Perry KC in a High Court appeal concerning unjust enrichment and the enforceability of a contract, and the subsequent appeal before the Court of Appeal.
+My work encompasses partnership disputes and I recently secured a six-figure settlement in a negotiation.
+I am also instructed in costs disputes, having represented a pop artist in an application to set aside a default costs certificate.

 Family